 The state of Arkansas offers various benefit programs for single mothers; each with its own set of eligibility guidelines.

-The primary aim of these programs is to support their needs until they are able to stand on their own.
+The primary aim of these programs is to support their most basic needs until they are able to stand on their own.

-The TEA Program is a time-limited assistance program to help economically needy families with children under the age of 18 become more responsible for their own support.
+Arkansas TEA is a time-limited assistance program to help needy families with children become more responsible for their own support.
 It aims to reduce dependence of needy parents on public assistance.

 Benefits may include cash payments, childcare assistance, help with transportation, employment-related services, including job-readiness activities, and other supportive services.

-For more information about Arkansas Transitional Employment Assistance, call the state Department of Human Services at 1-800-482-8988.
+For more information about Arkansas Transitional Employment Assistance, call the Arkansas Department of Workforce Services at 1-855-225-4440.